How can we redefine convenience in Indian Country?

 - Placement of coolers and bathrooms towards the back to send the customer through the store

-• Curbside – The execution of curbside pickup or food locker execution and even ordering at the pump and have it brought out to you.
+• Curbside – The execution of curbside pickup or food locker execution, and even ordering at the pump and having it brought out to you.

-• Drive-thru – People really enjoy the drive thru and it’s being used more than it ever has before.
-In an effort for a faster and convenient delivery of service, we want to put in a drive thru at your fresh market.
-Not only do we want to offer food through it, but we want to execute everything off the drive through.
+• Drive-thru – People really enjoy the drive-thru and it’s being used more than it ever has before.
+In an effort for faster and more convenient delivery of service, we want to put in a drive-thru at your fresh market.
+Not only do we want to offer food through it, but we want to execute everything off the drive-thru.

-• Self checkout – Having a self-checkout lane for those that like to use self check out is a good option and can help get people in and on their way.
-Grand and go technology, where a consumer can check in with their phone and grab things off the shelf and leave, similar to what Amazon is doing in their stores.
+• Self-checkout – Having a self-checkout lane for those that like to use self-checkout is a good option and can help get people in and on their way.
+Grab-n-go technology, where a consumer can check in with their phone and grab things off the shelf and leave, similar to what Amazon is doing in their stores.

 Case Study : Southern California Tribal adds Franchise to C-Store

-We recently did a store in Southern California and we helped them get a Qdoba.
-And if you don’t know Qdoba it’s the franchise version of Chipotle in a lot of ways.
-As soon as you make that decision, that branded decision, it starts beginning to impact design and redevelopment because you’ve got to meet their standards.
-It’s going to be a blessing for the tribe, too, because, you know their their franchise requirements and processes could help a Tribe who hasn’t been in food service before.
+We recently helped a Tribe in Southern California get a Qdoba.
+Qdoba is the franchise version of Chipotle — a choose your own ingredient Mexican food.
+This association with a brand had many benefits.
+It impacts design and redevelopment because you now have to meet the franchise standards.
+Meeting these standards will end up being a blessing for the Tribe, too, because you know that their franchise requirements and processes could help a Tribe that hasn’t had experience in food service.

-That’s where we come in, we are helping tribes do brand development.
-It’s great because it’s a great opportunity to really think about who you are, what you want to do, and what your brand promises to your consumer.
-The problem with being tied to an oil company is typically you sign a ten year contract of supply from that provider, but you’re not able to get the best fuel pricing on the street.
+Developing your own brand is a great opportunity to really think about who you are, what you want to do, and what your brand promises are to your consumer.
+The problem with being tied to an oil company is typically you sign a ten-year contract of supply from that provider, but you’re not able to get the best fuel pricing on the street.
 That branded oil company used to have value.
-But we’re seeing that erode and it leaves an opportunity for a tribe to really create its own brand, to not be tied to that contract, to go out and price shop its fuel prices.
+But that time is eroding, and it leaves an opportunity for a Tribe to promote its own brand, to not be tied to that contract, and to price shop for fuel prices.

-Part of the rebranding exercise that we do with leadership and the C-store team is to really think about how can we have a bigger impact on our community.
+Part of the rebranding exercise that we at Blue Stone do with Tribes is to think about how we can have a bigger impact on our community.
 So one way is offering more goods and services, but another way is finding ways to engage with the community in a stronger way.
 If someone wants to have a community car wash, we actually provide a space and engage the community for that.
 Community engagement and sponsorship by working with local sports teams, little league kids, girl scout cookies, and food trucks that park, or support local entrepreneurship.

 We’ve seen everything when it comes to convenience stores in Indian Country, things that have worked really well, things that haven’t worked really well, and everything in between.
 We believe the first step is for us to help you identify opportunities.

-Finally, looking at it from a community engagement piece, it can be a foundation for growing your tribal economy and not just as the C store itself, but again, providing opportunities within that space.
-You have a lot of traffic that you’re driving there, how can you use this as an opportunity to grow your economy on a larger scale and even include your community members and entrepreneurs?
+- Finally, looking at it from a community engagement piece, it can be a foundation for growing your Tribal Economy and not just as the C-Store itself but by providing opportunities within that space.
+You might already have a lot of traffic, but how can you use your C-Store to grow your economy on a larger scale and even include your community members and entrepreneurs?